thanvietcuong/thanvietcuong.github.io/_pages/cv.md

 * B.S. in Computer Science, Hanoi University of Science and Technology, 2019
   * CPA: 3.69 (rank 1st in the honor class)
   * Major CPA: 3.92
-* M.S. in Computer Science, University of Nebraska - Lincoln, 2021 (expected)
+* M.S. in Computer Science, University of Nebraska - Lincoln, 2021
   * CPA: 4.0
+* Ph.D. in Computer Science, University of Massachussets Amherst, 2021 - present
 Publications
 ======
   <ul>{% for post in site.publications %}